vikdevelop/SaveDesktop/wiki/flatpak-apps-installation/en.md

-# Saving installed Flatpak apps and install them from list
+# Save installed Flatpak apps and install them from list
 Since version 2.5, SaveDesktop allows you to save installed Flatpak applications and install them from a list.
 So how does it work?

 ### Saving installed Flatpak applications